thien/specialk/logs.md

     - [x] Add telegram notifier to tell me when it's time to turn off the azure instance.
         - [x] Move telegram component to outside models s.t it can be used with `bash`.
+    - [ ] Train XL model on azure machine.

+- [ ] Include scraping of the New York Times?
+- [ ] Check for any teacher forcing implementation differences between the models.
+- [ ] Setup early stopping to 2/3 of best outcome (will this affect the bayesian optimiser?)

 - [ ] Need to fix seq2seq model
     - [ ] update save method to match transformer.
     - [ ] fix model training (it's quite broken.)
+    - [ ] Heck you don't need to fix it.
+You can just train the models with the dataset we have on their repo and test performance on the political dataset afterwards.

 - [ ] Need to research how to deal with different batch sizes and sequence lengths.
     - [ ] Need mechanism to deal with detecting memory requirements based on batch and sequence length.
-    - [ ] Experiment with only lowercase sequences to optimise memory requirements.
+    - [x] Experiment with only lowercase sequences to optimise memory requirements.
     - [x] Need to consider how to process newspaper articles in metrics.py.
 Possibly replacing \n tags with a custom token representing a new paragraph.

+- [ ] Deal with tokenisation method in BPE encoder to make it more aligned with tokenisers already utilised.
+- [ ] Test performance with BPE encoders.

+- [ ] Analysis on article lengths.
+We'll build a `python3` script that produces `pdfs` of everything we need in terms of understanding the distribution of the articles:
+    - [x] Average lengths of the articles
+    - [x] Keyword Distributions of each outlet
+    - [ ] Additional statistics using the thing we built earlier.
+(This will help us to differentiate the differences between "quality papers" and not.)

+- [ ] Need to download more articles (maybe at least 10k articles from each outlet?)
+- [ ] Need to start writing up distribution of article metadata and ethics properly.

+## Done

+- [x] Think about how the newspaper dataset can fit into our transformer models.
+(Smaller batch size and BPE, and also trained with larger sequences.)
+- [x] Need to look into ethics of scraping each newspaper.

+- [x] Need to fix scraping of The Times.
+    - [x] Fix current dataset (did not store sessions properly.)
+    - [x] Update scraper to include new configuration

+- [x] ~~Fix memory leak issue with larger datasets (Present on Transformer??)~~ It's caused by having no cap on the vocabulary size.

+- [x] Add scripts for `translation.py` with those models for the datasets.
+- [x] Need to create method to store BPE encoder.

-- [ ] Train en-fr model and vice versa.
+- [x] Train en-fr model and vice versa.
     - [x] Create dataset.
     - [x] ~~Disect prabhumboye en-fr model and compare differences.~~ Can confirm that they only release the weights.
     - [x] EN-FR dataset is full of blank sequences (we can't have that!!!)
 I'll need to sort that out.
-    - [ ] Actually start training the model.
+    - [x] Actually start training the model.
         - [x] Create `bash` script for handling this.
         - [x] Train S model.
 (EN-FR and FR-EN)
-        - [ ] Perform `translation.py` tests (This is broken somehow.)
+        - [x] Perform `translation.py` tests (This is broken somehow.)
 (Waiting for the models to finish training before I can go ahead and test this out.)
-    - [x] ~~Fix memory leak issue with larger datasets (Present on Transformer??)~~ It's caused by having no cap on the vocabulary size.
-    - [ ] Add scripts for `translation.py` with those models for the datasets.
+        - [x] Need to compute back translation results.
+        - [x] Need to make chart of results.
-    - [ ] We should test performance on lowercase. (waiting for models to train)
+        - [x] We should test performance on lowercase. (waiting for models to train)
-    - [ ] Test performance with BPE encoders.

-- [ ] Test that you can train only the decoder.

-- [ ] Setup political data dataset for our models.
-    - [x] Create `bash` script to automate the whole process of downloading and extracting.
-    - [ ] ~~Create method to train classifier.~~ (Dataset is already made.)[http://tts.speech.cs.cmu.edu/style_models/political_classifier.tar] but you'll want to make sure that the classifier can use it.
-    - [ ] Create method to preprocess political dataset for model training.
-(Need to check translated political data is there.)

-- [ ] Setup back-translation dataset for our transformer model.

-- [ ] Think about how the newspaper dataset can fit into our transformer models.
-- [x] Need to look into ethics of scraping each newspaper.
-- [ ] Analysis on article lengths.
-We'll build a `python3` script that produces `pdfs` of everything we need in terms of understanding the distribution of the articles:
-    - [ ] Article Lengths
-    - [ ] Average lengths of the articles
-    - [ ] Keyword Distributions of each outlet

-- [ ] Need to create method to store BPE encoder.

-- [ ] Need to download more articles (at least 10k articles from each outlet.)
-- [ ] Need to start writing up distribution of article metadata and ethics properly.

-## Done

 - [x] Read Training Tips for the Transformer Model.
 - [x] Fix metrics mechanism (currently experimenting with [`nlg-eval`](https://github.com/Maluuba/nlg-eval) but it's broken somewhere.)
 - [x] ~~Need to reference data that was used to train the models.~~ Not necessary as you'll be adding it to `translate.py` and you're just `bash`ing.